 The Tugela Ferry irrigation scheme has a great potential for a favourable dynamic balance between food supply and demand.
-Realisation of the potential, however, will result from a successful interaction among farmers, input suppliers, and an overwhelmingly public supported research and extension system that furnishes innovations and relevant knowledge for farmers.
+Realisation of the potential, however, will result from a

 In addition to innovations derived from R&D and extension services, organisation of farmers in orientation to market requirements and improvement of the land tenure system are key to the creation of enabling conditions for the development of Tugela Ferry farmers.
 Indeed NEPAD (2003) suggested that to alleviate Africa's problem of inadequate and inefficient agricultural systems coupled with weak institutional support, improved farmer organisation, focussed participatory R&D, improved market skills for farmers and government intervention are needed.